EyringMLClimateGroup/pacal23jgr_GaussianMixtureModels_Extremes/README.md

     return_period.py [-h] [INPUT_PATH] [OUTPUT_PATH]

 Figures in the paper can be plotted using the [result_plotter.py](result_plotter.py) script.
 This script takes the return periods as input and produces the figures in the paper.
 [INPUT_PATH] is the path to the directory containing the regional return period files.
 Files should be named as `{region}.csv`.
-The script will produce the figures and save them into a new `plot` directory.
+The script will produce the figures and save them into a new `plot` directory..

     result_plotter.py [-h] [INPUT_PATH]